 - Color drift that affects consumer perception

 The takeaway: botanical gummies often “fail late.”
-That’s why stability planning has to be designed around the finished gummy matrix, not just the raw material COA.
+That’s why stability planning must be designed around the finished gummy matrix, not just the raw material COA.

 The biggest quality risk: content uniformity

 Most consumers assume each gummy contains the same amount of active.
-Achieving that consistently is more difficult than it looks.
-Gummies are deposited from a hot mass that can stratify-powders settle, oils cream, foam introduces voids, and viscosity shifts can change deposit weights over a long run.
+Achieving that consistently is harder than it looks.
+Gummies are deposited from a hot mass that can stratify.
+Powders settle, oils cream, foam introduces voids, and viscosity shifts can change deposit weights over a long run.

 For manufacturers, content uniformity is usually a bigger real-world risk than label potency on paper.
 A strong process includes controlled mixing, monitored hold times, and sampling plans designed to catch drift before product leaves the line.